Sharknado 3: Oh Hell No!: Tie-in merchandise

 A tie-in one shot comic, Archie vs. Sharknado, was released on July 22, 2015, by Archie Comics.
 Written by Ferrante and illustrated by Dan Parent, it depicts a Sharknado striking Riverdale.

+Sequel

-SequelSharknado 4 was confirmed to follow upon Sharknado 3's premiere.
+Sharknado 4 was confirmed to follow upon Sharknado 3's premiere.
 The film concludes with a cliffhanger leaving open the question as to whether April is killed by falling wreckage.
 An ad campaign that commenced after the film promoted a Twitter campaign offering fans the chance to decide her fate with the hashtags "#AprilLives" or "#AprilDies", with the results to be revealed in Sharknado 4.
 The fourth installment aired on July 31, 2016.

 Crossover

 A promotional trailer reveals that Ziering also makes an appearance as Fin Shepard in Lavalantula, which debuted on July 25, 2015, the Saturday after Sharknado 3's Wednesday premiere.
 This indicates that it takes place in a shared universe.
 As he says he has "shark problems right now", this may indicate that the events of Lavalantula take place just before or concurrent with Sharknado 3.
 Steve Guttenberg, the star of Lavalantula, appears in Sharknado: The 4th Awakens, reprising the role of Colton West in cameo; Michael Winslow also appears in both films, but as different characters.